CollarNetworks/docs/economics/proposal-mechanisms.md

 ### ✅ Pros

-- **Faster loan creation**: Users often see immediate proposals that match their request.
+- **Faster loan creation**: Users often see immediate proposals that match their request
-- Higher conversion rates due to **reduced wait times**.
+- Higher conversion rates due to **reduced wait times**

 ### ❌ Cons

-- Users may not get the **best possible terms**, since offers are not tailored to their specific request.
+- Users may not get the **best possible terms**, since offers are not tailored to their specific request
-- Less room for **customization**, since the proposal terms are fixed ahead of time.
+- Less room for **customization**, since terms are pre-submitted and fixed
+- **Capital must be pre-committed**, which means solvers lock up assets *before* knowing if they’ll be used — potentially reducing capital efficiency

 ---